-In addition, this also calls for the reiteration of one's constitutional right to dignity and full respect of human rights.
+In addition, this also calls for the reiteration of one’s constitutional right to dignity and a healthy respect for human rights.

 NEITHER MANAGEMENT NOR YOU SHALL VIOLATE THESE RIGHTS.

-WHAT IT MEANS: Everyone in the company from the CEO down to the entry level agent are entitled to these rights.
+WHAT IT MEANS: Everyone in the company, from the CEO down to the entry-level agent, is entitled to these rights.
 However, they are also expected to observe them.

 WHAT THE LAW SAYS: Under Section 10 of the 1987 Philippine Constitution, “The State shall promote social justice in all phases of national development.”
 It is only just that people receive what is due to them, and also fulfill their societal roles.
 While a company (which is a business entity) does not have the same power and authority as the state, it’s only right and fair for the organization to protect the rights of its employees and promote their welfare.